Elephants Unchained...Build Trust to Instill Confidence

 The elephant could easily snap the rope or pull the stake out of the ground.
 These are the same powerful, majestic animals that you’ve seen on wildlife shows tearing out entire trees with their trunks!

 The secret behind this phenomenon lies in how elephants are trained.
-It starts when they are very young; they’re tethered to a stake, which no matter how hard they try, they absolutely cannot pull free nor can they break the rope that restrains them.
+It starts when they are very young; they’re tethered to a stake, and no matter how hard they try, they absolutely cannot pull free nor can they break the rope that restrains them.
 Over time, as the scenario plays itself out without ever changing, the elephant “learns” that he cannot break free of the stake.
-Eventually he stops trying to get free; he trusts in his early experiences.
+Eventually, he stops trying to get free; he trusts in his early experiences.
 This belief stays with him even after he has become a full-sized adult and is one of the strongest animals on earth.
 His belief becomes his shackle.

 Trust is a Continuum

 Trust is a word that everyone commonly uses and hears.
 In God we trust.
 Trust me.
 I don’t trust him.
 You can trust her to get it done right.
 Trust no one over 30.
 The list is near endless.

 Trust is also an action.
-Something we do repeatedly in our daily living, often without much thought at all.
+Something we do repeatedly in our daily lives, often without much thought at all.
 We go to a doctor, trusting in his title, that he will heal rather than harm us.
 We invest money in stocks and bonds, trusting that our money will not be stolen.
 We drive our cars on streets and superhighways, trusting that the other drivers are skilled enough not to collide with us.
 We trust our children to teachers and babysitters.
 Yes, indeed, there is much that we “trust.”

 But, like every other word that is tied to a human emotion, trust is hardly a simple and easily defined condition.
 No, it is much more than that.
 Trust can be thought of as a continuum stretching from merely “hope” at its weakest end to absolute “confidence” at the strongest end point.